 - Adult – ages 18.5+

-Because no competition can possibly know how many hours a child dances or for how many years they have danced, teachers are left to their own sound judgement when entering routines.
+No competition can possibly know how many hours a child dances or for how many years they have danced.
+Therefore, teachers/directors are left to their own sound judgement when entering routines.
 Routines that are obviously under placed may be elevated by the judges discretion.
 All decisions are final.

 Groups are separated into levels based upon the average number of hours per week, per student.